Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

 Then

-whenever $(\V,\pi)$ and $(\W,\sigma)$ are conjugate partitioned permutations of the set $\{1,\dots,\len\}$ for $\len\leq \len_0$. \end{lemma} \begin{proof} From the multiplicativity of cumulants it follows that it is enough to prove the lemma in the case when $\V=\W=\mathbf{1}$ is the partition consisting of only one block.
-Also, it is enough to show the lemma under additional assumption that $\pi$ and $\sigma$ are conjugate by a transposition $(i,i+1)$ interchanging two neighboring elements.
+whenever $(\V,\pi)$ and $(\W,\sigma)$ are conjugate partitioned permutations of the set $[\len]$ for $\len\leq \len_0$. \end{lemma} \begin{proof} From the multiplicativity of cumulants it follows that it is enough to prove the lemma in the case when $\V=\W=\mathbf{1}$ is the partition consisting of only one block.

+It is possible to find a finite sequence of partitioned permutations $(\V,\pi)=(\textbf{1},\pi_0),\dots,(\textbf{1},\pi_l)=(\W,\sigma)$ which begins and ends with our partitioned permutations $(\V,\pi)$ and $(\W,\sigma)$ and such that each pair of neighbors in this sequence is conjugate by a transposition $(i,i+1)$ interchanging two neighboring elements.
+For this reason it is enough to show the lemma under additional assumption that $\pi$ and $\sigma$ are conjugate by a transposition $(i,i+1)$ interchanging two neighboring elements.
 But under the above assumptions this is a direct application of Lemma \ref{lem:cumulants-and-commutators} and Equation \eqref{eq:kappa_concrete}. \end{proof}